mrkaye97/fitbit-data/README.md

 **daterange()** is a helper method to yield a range of dates (analogous to the range() function, but for dates)

 All date parameters for each method defaults to the previous day.
 All methods (except for daterange() and date_check()) do not return.
 If date_check() returns -1, then the method that called it returns None and nothing is uploaded to the SQL database.
 Otherwise, new rows are appended to a SQL table in database fitbit with the specified name.

+## Setup and Use:

+This project **not** runnable or useful (unless you want my Fitbit data) without registering an application with the Fitbit API and getting your own client ID and secret.
+Steps to get set up:

+- First, [**go here**](https://towardsdatascience.com/collect-your-own-fitbit-data-with-python-ff145fa10873) and follow the instructions to authorize yourself to use the API.
+- **SAVE YOUR CLIENT ID AND CLIENT SECRET!** You'll need them in the next step.
+- Then, in data_pull.py, change the database parameters (username, ip, name) to whatever mySQL database you want to use for storing the data.
+Keep in mind that the tables in the database **MUST** have the same names as mine.
+- Change the CLIENT_ID and CLIENT_SECRET to your newly saved ones (from when you authorized yourself with the API)
+- Give it a test run!